 Once submitted, it is not possible to make any corrections to the abstract content or information (such as authors list and details, topic, conclusion(s) etc...).
-The ESC is not authorized to make changes to a submission.
-In order to correct your abstract you must withdraw it and submit a new corrected version prior to the deadline (See below for withdrawal procedure).
+The ESC is not authorised to make changes to a submission.
+In order to correct your abstract, you must withdraw it and submit a new version prior to the deadline (See below for withdrawal procedure).
 Note that, such replacement of your abstract is not possible after the deadline.
-In the case of errors in your abstract discovered after the deadline, you may indicate the correction during the presentation at the congress.
+In the case of errors in your abstract discovered after the deadline, you may indicate the correction on your presentation.
 However, changes will not be included in the publications.
-If accepted, your abstract will be published as submitted.

 If you want to withdraw an abstract already submitted, please notify us as quickly as possible at firstname.lastname@example.org stating the title and number of the abstract to be withdrawn.

-Maximum 200 characters typed in lower-case letters, except for abbreviations and study names.
+A maximum of 200 characters typed in lower-case letters, except for abbreviations and study names.
 Please be careful that your title might be truncated if you copy and paste it into the field.
 Do not include authors, institutions, city names, trademarks and abbreviations in the title.